 Traditionally, there’s one easy way to tell the difference between a photographer and a videographer: photographers are usually handheld, while videographers will often have their cameras on monopods or tripods.
-However, over the past 12 months, I’ve been ditching the legs and copying the photographer approach.
+However, recently, I’ve been ditching the legs and copying the photographer approach.
 Here’s why….

 Freedom & flexibility

 The biggest reason is honestly that it just makes my life easier.
 Previously, I’ve mostly shot on a monopod (a single leg).
 With a monopod, changing the height of the camera means having to ‘undo’ the leg to lower/raise it.
 When I’m shooting handheld, all I have to do is raise/lower my arms to move the camera – it’s that simple.
 This means I can act more quickly and capture spontaneous moments with ease.
 In addition, I can squeeze the camera into tighter spaces that aren’t possible when using a monopod so that you end up with more creative angles and shots.